 National Pension Scheme (NPS)

 National Pension Scheme is the government of India’s initiative to provide retirement benefits to all the citizens of India.
 The scheme encourages investors to invest all through their employment years.
-They can redeem 60% of their corpus during retirement, and the rest 40% is utilized to purchase an annuity.
+They can redeem 60% of their corpus during retirement, and the rest 40% is utilised to purchase an annuity.
 It ensures a pension for the rest of their life post-retirement.
 The returns from NPS are market linked as a portion of NPS goes to equities.
 Investing in NPS is qualified for a tax deduction up to INR 1.5 lakhs under section 80C and additionally INR 50,000 under section 80CCD(1B).

 Public Provident Fund (PPF)